FX4BIZ/FX4BIZ-REST/services/walletService.md

 ```

 This request allows you to submit a new wallet for a given currency and a given holder.
-**Caution :** This service is only avalable for FX4BIZ users that have suscribed to the wallet option program.
+**Caution :** This service is only available for FX4BIZ users that have suscribed to the wallet option program.

 **Parameters:**